-The ACE DCC (Demo Command and Control) connection is how the ACE software communicates with demo and/or reference designs running on Achronix hardware.
-The DCC connection is managed using the Configure DCC Connection Preference Page (see page 183).
+The ACE DCC (Demo Command and Control) connection allows the ACE software to communicate with demo and/or reference designs running on Achronix hardware.
+The DCC connection is managed using the Configure DCC Connection Preference Page (see page 185).

 Background Info